-As you can see by the table, our system had no violations.
+As you can see by the table, our system had an MCL violation for PFOS in Well 2.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 We are required to present the following information on lead in drinking water.